Flash Firing Restriction Due to Temperature Increase

-The following table shows the number of continuous flashes until the warning (level 1) is displayed, and the necessary rest time (guideline) until normal flash photography can be performed.
+The following table shows the estimated continuous flash count until level 1 warning display, along with the estimated rest time required until normal flash photography can be resumed.

-When performing continuous flashes, do not touch the flash head, batteries, or the area near the battery compartment.
+Do not touch the flash head, battery, or near the battery compartment after continuous flash firing.

-When continuous flash or modeling flash is repeatedly fired at short intervals, do not touch the flash head, batteries, or the area near the battery compartment.
-The flash head, battery, and area near the battery compartment become hot, resulting in a risk of burns.
+After repeated use of continuous flash or modeling flash at short intervals, do not touch the flash head, battery, or near the battery compartment.
+The flash head, battery, and area near the battery compartment may become hot, which poses a risk of burns.

-- Do not open or close the battery compartment cover while flash firing is being restricted.
-Doing so is very dangerous since the flash firing restriction is canceled.
+- Do not open or close the battery compartment cover while flash firing is restricted.
+This will cancel the flash firing restriction, which is potentially very dangerous.

-- If level 1 warning is displayed, allow a rest time for at least 50 min.
+- After a level 1 warning appears, stop using the Speedlite for at least 40 min.

-- Even if you stop flash firing after level 1 warning is displayed, level 2 warning may be displayed.
+- Even if you stop firing after a level 1 warning appears, a level 2 warning may still be displayed.

-- When taking flash photography in flash mode or at high temperatures, the number of flashes may be restricted to fewer than those listed in the table.
+- Flash photography in flash mode or in high temperatures may restrict the flash count sooner than indicated in the table.

 - For flash count precautions, see Precautions on continuous flash firing, Stroboscopic Flash, and Modeling Flash.